cdzombak/wxcal/README.md

 # wxcal

 wxcal generates an iCal feed from weather.gov forecast data for a given location.
-The resulting feed has an all-day event for today and for each of the following 6 days; each event contains a summary of the forecast for that day.
+The resulting feed has an all-day event for today and for each of the following 6 days; each event contains a summary of the forecast for that day along with the day's sunrise & sunset times.

 For an example feed generated with this tool, see [dzombak.com/local/wxcal/Ann-Arbor-MI.ics](https://www.dzombak.com/local/wxcal/Ann-Arbor-MI.ics).